mrkaleArduinoLib/gbj_appled/README.md

 #### Description
 The initialization method of the instance object, which should be called in the setup section of a sketch.
-* The method activates an led pin, sets ability of it, and turns it on, if it is enabled.
+* The method activates an led pin and sets ability of it.
+* The method does not manipulate the LED in either case, so that turning on or to make led blinking should be set separately later.
 * The ability can be change later with corresponding method.

 #### Syntax